GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Caretaking as intimacy:** Building closeness by being useful, practical, and supportive.
 Ryan's transportation and logistics role with Nienke is a central example.

 **Ambiguous attachment:** A relationship that is emotionally and behaviorally intense but lacks a mutually agreed romantic definition.
 Nienke appears to have occupied this category for Ryan.

+**Courtship-like friendship:** A friendship conducted with the intensity, investment, and practical devotion often associated with early romantic courtship, even without an explicit romantic agreement.
+Ryan's September/October pattern with Nienke may fit this description.

+**Hidden contract:** An unspoken expectation that care, usefulness, emotional availability, and reliability will eventually be recognized as romantic worth.
+This is a descriptive risk pattern, not proof that Ryan consciously manipulated Nienke or that Nienke knowingly exploited him.

+**Romantic evaluation/cooling:** A reduction in effort after a possible romantic future appears unlikely.
+In this file, the concept helps explain why Ryan may have pulled back from Nienke specifically without treating low mood, work stress, or seasonal depression as false.

+**Pursuit-withdrawal loop:** A mismatch where one person responds to distance by seeking more connection, while the other responds to increased connection by withdrawing further.
+Nienke and Ryan's January-February pattern resembles this behavioral loop, but this is not a clinical diagnosis of either person.

 **Romantic absorption:** A tendency to let a new romantic or quasi-romantic relationship dominate time and attention.
 Ryan's historical tendency to vanish with girlfriends and his late-2024 Nienke focus both fit this description, though the final January withdrawal was broader.